Mathematics

 All students must complete Mathematics 300: Teaching Undergraduate Mathematics and an apprenticeship program run by the department in a term before they start teaching.
 Students usually complete the course in their first term and the apprenticeship during their first year.

-AM Degree
+AM Degree (Master's in passing)

-The Master of Arts (AM) degree is not a prerequisite for the PhD degree but may be obtained by students on their way to a PhD.
+The master of arts (AM) degree is not a prerequisite for the PhD degree but may be obtained by students on their way to a PhD.
 The formal requirements for the continuing AM degree are a minimum academic residence of one year and eight four-credit courses in mathematics at the 100 or 200 level, with at least four at the 200 level, and candidates must pass the language examination.

 Applicants are accepted into the PhD program only; the department does not offer a terminal AM degree in mathematics.